 3.23.
 The main objective of the independent verification of the Level 2 PSA is to confirm that selected methods and approaches, probabilistic and deterministic models used, and assumptions and data considered have been applied in an adequate manner to meet the applicable safety objectives and requirements regarding the PSA.
 It is considered good practice to conduct an internal independent verification, as a quality assurance process integrated in the project management, during the process of development the Level 2 PSA studies.
 This internal independent verification, if conducted, should look at each step of development (data, computers codes used, interface with Level 1 PSA, supporting studies, assumptions in the event trees, event tree quantifications, and results interpretation) to ensure a sufficient quality of a Level 2 PSA for its uses.
-This internal independent verification process may help identifying some sources of uncertainties (e.g. see 5.13, 6.24-Error!
-Reference source not found.6.27, 7.23-7.30, 8.17-8.21. and 11.20-(4)).
+This internal independent verification process may help identifying some sources of uncertainties (e.g. see 5.13, 6.24-6.27, 7.23-7.30, 8.18-8.22. and 11.21-(4)).